 Add pecans to the wet mixture.
-Hand stir it in.
+Hand stir it in with a silicone spatula.

 Add to a prepared baking pan.

 Let bake until its bubbly and a little set.
-It took us about 10 minutes longer.
+It took us about 8-10 minutes, but could take longer.

 This will firm up when it cools….and you will want to eat it by the spoonfuls.
 Delish!